Ordina-JTech/iotkijkdoos/Order.md

 - [Logo printed box](https://www.doosopmaat.nl/bestellen/type/postdoos)

 ## PCB Order details
-Below are the details for ordering the PCB at https://www.seeedstudio.com
+Below are the details for ordering the PCB at https://www.seeedstudio.com.
+Please upload the files in the folder Ordering.

 Fusion PCBA<br/>
 SKU: 502000001<br/>